smrganic/expensify/README.md

 The first test captures the whole AddExpensePage element in a [snapshot](https://jestjs.io/docs/en/snapshot-testing) and compares it to the previous one for changes.
 This test looks for unexpected UI changes.
 It passes if there is no changes and fails if the rendered output changed.

 The second test finds the ExpenseForm child component within AddExpensePage, passes some mock data to it using props and calls the onSubmit callback.
-The [assertion](https://jestjs.io/docs/en/expect#tohavebeenlastcalledwitharg1-arg2-) checkes if the correct function has been called with the correct data after the callback.
+The [assertion](https://jestjs.io/docs/en/expect#tohavebeenlastcalledwitharg1-arg2-) checks if the correct function has been called with the correct data after the callback.

 ```javascript
 import React from "react"